Kkrpro-coder/Kkrpro-coder/README.md

 ## 🧑‍💻 About Me

-I'm a developer focused on creating **modern applications, automation tools and reliable infrastructure**.
+I'm a Full-Stack Developer focused on building **scalable applications, automation tools and reliable systems**.

-My work combines:
+I work across the entire development process:

 - ⚡ Modern frontend development with **TypeScript, React and Next.js**
-- 🏗 Full-stack application development
+- ⚙️ Backend development with **Node.js, Java and Rust**
-- 🤖 Automation and custom tooling
+- 🗄 Database design and optimization
-- 🖥 Self-hosted services and infrastructure
+- 🖥 Self-hosted infrastructure and deployments
-- 🔧 Deployment, maintenance and optimization
+- 🤖 Automation and developer tooling

-I enjoy building complete solutions — from the idea and code to deployment and production.
+I enjoy creating complete solutions — from architecture and code to production deployment.

 ---